lynnfaraday/aresmush.com/_root/tutorials/manage/building.md

 ## Areas

 Areas are just an easy way to organize rooms into related groups.
-Typically they correspond to distinct geographic areas - districts in a city, decks on a ship, planets, etc.   The maps and weather systems are geared around areas, with each area able to have a separate map and weather pattern.
-Areas also help distinguish between rooms with similar names.
+Typically they correspond to distinct geographic areas - districts in a city, decks on a ship, planets, etc.  Areas also help distinguish between rooms with similar names.

 You can use areas in custom code - e.g. making it so certain commands are only available (or work differently) depending on the area the character is in.
+For example, the weather plugin bases weather patterns on the room areas.

+Areas can have a description (in which you might want to put some ASCII map art or a link to a map image).

+You can set up areas in a parent/child hierarchy.
+For example:

+* Chicago
+  * The Loop
+  * Northbrook
+* New York
+  * Brooklyn
+  * The Bronx

 ## Locks